colourcountry/keywiki/README.md

 Install
 =======
-Get fullproof from github and copy it to fullproof.js in this directory.
+Run ./install_fullproof.sh to build the fullproof submodule and create fullproof.js

 Then load up index.html in your browser.

 Usage